 Limited to 130 guests, advance ticket purchase required, click here to buy tickets.

 $150 per person, tax deductible portions is $75

-The developer of the 5/3 Bank site on Murphy Road is seeking a zoning change to build a proposed 378,700 square foot efficiency hotel, office and retail project (that is ¾ the size of the Pinnacle Tower downtown).
+The developer of the 5/3 Bank site on Murphy Road is seeking a zoning change to build a proposed 378,700 square foot efficiency hotel, residential and retail project (that is ¾ the size of the Pinnacle Tower downtown).
 We are pleased to announce that with the support of our council member Kathleen Murphy, the council hearing to consider the zoning change has been deferred until Tuesday, April 2nd.
 This delay gives the community, and our neighborhood, time to work with the developer to the extent they are willing or work to oppose the zoning change.
 PLEASE PLAN TO ATTEND THIS COUNCIL HEARING ON April 2nd!
 Additional details to come.

 URGENT - 3415 Murphy Road Development Community Meeting Tomorrow, February 20

 As a followup to their January 28 meeting, GBT Realty, the developer of the project, will respond to further community questions at an additional meeting tomorrow night, February 20 at 6 p.m. at West End Synagogue.

 While we would have liked to have had more time to alert the rest of the neighborhood to this event, the RWENA board was only made are of it today.